qtc-de/remote-method-guesser/docs/rmg/actions.md

    classes are rejected while reading the ``ObjectInputStream``.
 Whereas the *RMI registry* allows unknown classes that implement certain interfaces, the *DGC* uses a more strict *deserialization filter* and it is not possible to send unknown classes to it.

 For the above mentioned reasons, the *Distributed Garbage Collector* is no longer suitable for enumerating *remote class loading*.
+It can be used to detect whether a
+*Security Manager* is used, but that is only one of the mandatory conditions for being vulnerable to codebase attacks.
 A little bit better is the situation for the *RMI registry*.
 The *RMI registry* still respects a user defined ``useCodebaseOnly`` setting and uses a *SecurityManager* that allows outbound connections by default.
 Therefore, a setting of ``useCodebaseonly=false`` is already sufficient to load classes from remote.
 However, there are two downsides: